Nera26/pokerhub/docs/integration-tests.md

 1. Log in through the UI.
 2. Join a poker table and play a hand.
 3. Observe `hand.start` and `hand.end` events over WebSocket.
+4. Fetch `/tables` and validate the response against shared Zod types.
-4. Fetch `/hands/{id}/proof` and verify the RNG commit–reveal hash.
+5. Fetch `/hands/{id}/proof` and verify the RNG commit–reveal hash.

 If the API schema changes, Zod parsing fails and the tests fail, ensuring contract mismatches are caught.
 Proofs from each run are